The best road poems selected by Dr Oliver Tearle

 moment in Frost and Thomas's friendship, and would plague Thomas to his

+dying days.
 The keeper, recovering his wits, reached above the door for his

 shotgun and came outside, this time heading straight for Thomas who,